MashidoKai/Parckour-Settle-Lands/README.md

 # Parckour Settle Lands

-Parckour Settle Lands is a simple game made for people who have nothing to do!
+Parckour Settle Lands is a simple game made for people who \
+have nothing to do!
 Or if you need a stress reliving game with calming music!

 It's free to play!
 Hop on and play!

-Releases:
+Releases: \
 PSL UI Preview v1.0.1

-What Release is Coming?:
+What Release is Coming?: \
 PSL Public Beta v1.0

+# How to Install